What to expect

 - If you have mobility needs, pull up to the front of the church at the south entrance and a greeter will assist you.
 There is dedicated wheelchair access in the Sanctuary to the right and back pew section (as you're facing the podium).

-- Children with special needs also learn about the love of Jesus in Sunday school!
-For more information, please contact Kathy Eaton, Children's Director at firstname.lastname@example.org or 425.868.5186 x133 or stop by the Children's Ministry Center in the Sanctuary Hall on Sunday morning.
+- Children with special needs also learn about the love of Jesus on Sunday mornings!
+For more information, please contact us at email@example.com or stop by the Children's Ministry Welcome Table in the Sanctuary Hall on Sunday mornings.

 Do you ask for an offering?